 An optional post-semester 8-10-day trip to Tibet is offered to all IES Beijing students.
 IES staff and a team of professional Tibetan guides will take you from the markets and temples of Lhasa to high mountain passes and camping by the shores of alpine lakes.
 We will visit sites including the Potala Palace, once the home of the Dalai Lamas; Jokhang Temple, the holiest site in Tibetan Buddhism; and the Sera Monastery where we will watch the monks participate in their daily debate ritual.
 Lodging will be in local hostels or sometimes camping in tents under the stars.
 Most meals and all local transportation is provided.
 Contact IES staff for information on pricing and schedule.
 The itinerary is subject to change or cancellation depending upon the political situation in Tibet.

-Since 2006, our Center has been located on the west campus of Beijing Foreign Studies University.
-The campus of BFSU features a new library, a small but decent gym, sports fields, and an Olympic-sized swimming pool.
-The Center is in Beijing’s northwestern district of Haidian, home to more than 20 universities and serves as Beijing’s largest residential district.
+Since 2006, our Center has been located on the west campus of Beijing Foreign Studies University near BFSU’s library, gym, and Olympic-sized swimming pool.
+The Center is in Beijing’s northwestern district of Haidian, home to more than 20 universities and Beijing’s largest residential district.

 Ms Zhao Ning 赵宁老师 (addressed as Zhao Laoshi)Associate Director